helenplesko/geom99lab2/tutorials/bugreports/bugbonusfindplaces.md

 The bug doesn't happen sporatically for me, it happens every time.
 Here are the steps to duplicating the bug:

-1. Complete the ArcGIS Maps SDK for JavaScript ["Add a point, line, and polygon"](https://developers.arcgis.com/javascript/latest/tutorials/add-a-point-line-and-polygon/) Tutorial.
+1. Complete the ArcGIS Maps SDK for JavaScript ["Find places"](https://developers.arcgis.com/javascript/latest/tutorials/find-places/) Tutorial.
 Add API Key to code.
 Save the code in VSCode, then commit and push to the GitHub repository.
 2. Open the page URL in web browser.
 3. Ctl+Shift+C to inspect page and see the errors.